Kaspect/pipeline-templates/README.md

 2. Move to pipeline-templates/Docker
 3. Build the dockerfile with docker build -t pipeline-templates .
 (The period is important!)
 4. Run the docker image with docker run -i -t pipeline-templates
-5. Get a copy of pipeline-templates inside docker by running on the command line in Docker: git clone https://github.com/Kaspect/pipeline-templates.git && cd pipeline-templates && git checkout iss11 && cd ..
+5. Get a copy of pipeline-templates inside docker by running on the command line in Docker: git clone https://github.com/Kaspect/pipeline-templates.git
 6. To compile a .Rtex to a pdf, run python pipeline-templates/Docker/compiler.py <filename>

 #Deliverable 1, for Li, Reminder, Schwarzer